 - It is the limit of an Insurer’s liability under a policy.

 - It is the amount on which the rate is applied to determine the premium payable for the insurance.

 - The sum insured should represent the actual value of the property to be insured.
 Insuring for a higher value than the actual value gives no advantage to the insured as to payment of a claim, if any, is subject to the principle of indemnity.

-- Insuring for value lesser than the actual value makes the insured self-insurer for the difference and claim, if any, is subjected to ‘average’ clause whereby he is penalized for under-insurance.
+- Insuring for value lesser than the actual value makes the insured self-insurer for the difference and claim, if any, is subjected to an ‘average’ clause whereby he is penalized for under-insurance.